Garage Built Baseball

 Coach Andy and Coach Dylan have been coaching kids in Bonney Lake for years — Little League, summer ball, the team they're coaching right now.
 The same families kept asking the same question between practices: can my kid get more reps with you outside the team?

 GBB is the answer.
-Private lessons out of Dylan's garage.
+Private training out of Dylan's garage.
 Every rep filmed.
 A personalized practice plan in your inbox within 48 hours.
 Transparent pricing — right on the website.
 No team commitment.
-No facility prices.
+No facility markup.

 The Coaches